ErnestoTz-WR/Udemy-VueJS-Maximilian/13-Routing-Multipage/README.md

 5. Include the router on the Vue App with `app.use()`.
 6. Define inside the array which are the routes we need for the application.
 7. Import the components and add them accordingly to the routes.
-8. Use the `<router-view>` element on the place wwe want to include those components rendered by the Vue router (This is usually on the `App.vue` file or `index.vue` since probably we are centrally controlling the App from this point.)
+8. Use the `<router-view>` element on the place we want to include those components rendered by the Vue router (This is usually on the `App.vue` file or `index.vue` since probably we are centrally controlling the App from this point.)

 ```JavaScript
 import { createApp } from 'vue';